What is a Teaching Dossier?

 A teaching dossier provides a rich description of a person's teaching views, approaches, experiences, and evaluations.
-The sections, as described in the Preparing a Teaching Dossier Handbook, include a biographical overview, teaching philosophy statement, teaching strategies, experiences, effectiveness (evaluations and feedback), professional development, scholarship, leadership, awards, sample syllabi and more.
+The sections, include a biographical overview, teaching philosophy statement, teaching strategies, experiences, effectiveness (evaluations and feedback), professional development, scholarship, leadership, awards, sample syllabi and more.
 A teaching dossier is ever-evolving like a curriculum vitae or resume, however it is distinct as it focuses on current goals and relevant experiences and examples in teaching and learning within its typical 6-12 pages length.

 Elements of a Teaching Dossier

 The document gives you the basics of what is needed for a complete Dossier including a breakdown of how much of the dossier should focus on each individual section.

 “A teaching philosophy statement is a systematic and critical rationale that focuses on the important components defining effective teaching and learning in a particular discipline and/or institutional context” - Schönwetter, D.J., Sokal, L., Friesen, M & Taylor, K.L.

 This document reviews what questions could be considered in crafting your own teaching philosophy statement.

 PowerPoint Presentation: Creating a Teaching Dossier (PDF, 878KB)

 More and more, universities require that candidates submit teaching dossiers when they apply for positions or as part their package for renewal, promotion, or tenure.
 A Teaching Dossier provides a summary of accomplishments, strengths, and directions as a teacher.
 In this session, participants will be introduced to the concept and structure of a Teaching Dossier.
 They will reflect on their own Teaching Philosophy and engage in a discussion of the outcomes and sources of evidence that can be used to support their philosophy, document their successes and direct future professional development.